 Rebbe Zusha had very exceptional and valuable tefillin.
 Once, before Sukkot, he didn’t have any money at all to buy the four species.
 Rebbe Zusha sold his tefillin and bought an exceptional etrog with the money.

 When his wife found out, she was extremely upset.
 She knew how valuable the tefillin were and couldn’t understand how Rebbe Zusha could sell them for a mitzvah that lasts one week only.
 In her fury, she took the etrog and bit off its end, rendering it ritually useless.
 Rebbe Zusha saw what happened and did not react.
-Afterwards, Heaven revealed to him that his silence after what his wife did was dearer in Heaven than his devotion in selling his tefillin to purchase the etrog.
+Afterward, Heaven revealed to him that his silence after what his wife did was dearer in Heaven than his devotion in selling his tefillin to purchase the etrog.

 Proud of His Children

 Once, Rebbe Zusha wanted to nullify an evil decree.
 In order to do so, he invited all the Ushpizin, the seven shepherds of the holiday of Sukkot, to descend to his sukah and together, they would nullify the decree.
-All of them did indeed descend and told Rebbe Zusha that the fact that they descended to the lower world was not because of his special unifications or spiritual work he had done.
-Rather, it was in merit of the simple service with which he served God, as a simple Jew, with self-sacrifice and effort – so much so that God sits in Heaven and says “Look at this creation that I have created.
+All of them did indeed descend and told Rebbe Zusha that the fact that they descended to the lower world was not because of his special unifications or the spiritual work he had done.
+Rather, it was in the merit of the simple service with which he served God, as a simple Jew, with self-sacrifice and effort – so much so that God sits in Heaven and says “Look at this creation that I have created.
 Look at my son Zusha, ‘Israel through whom I am glorified.’”

-The Ba’al Shem Tov has a unique explanation: That the attribute of tiferet (beauty) refers to serving God in a way that will cause God “amazement” – making Him proud of us.
+The Ba’al Shem Tov has a unique explanation: That the attribute of Tiferet (Beauty) refers to serving God in a way that will cause God “amazement” – making Him proud of us.

 Photo by Bcohn – https://commons.wikimedia.org/w/index.php?curid=19812112